 One of the most coveted activities at Lake Louise is to take a vibrant red canoe out for a unique perspective of the lake.
 Canoeing on Lake Louise is so popular you might have to join a queue, but guests often get priority access.

 There’s also an evening canoe option open to hotel guests only on certain days, which might mean fewer crowds.
-Rentals are approximately $55 CAD per hour, and canoes hold 2 or 3 adults.
+Canoes hold 2 or 3 adults, and there are discounts available for hotel guests.
 Another option if you don’t want to row yourself is the guided Voyageur Canoe Experience for up to 6 adults.

 The Food at the Fairmont Lake Louise